 - 9 The international Java community develops and evolves JavaTM technology specifications using the - 10 Java Community Process (JCP.)
-The JCP produces high-quality specifications using an inclusive, - 11 consensus-based approach that produces a Specification, a Reference Implementation (to prove the - 12 Specification can be implemented,) and a Technology Compatibility Kit (a suite of tests, tools, and - documentation that is used to test implementations for compliance with the Specification.) - 14 Experience has shown that the best way to produce a technology specification is to gather a group of - 15 industry experts who have a deep understanding of the technology in question and for a strong - 16 technical lead work with that group to create a first draft.
-Agreement on the form and content of the - draft is then built using an iterative process that allows an ever-widening audience to review and - 18 comment on the document.

-- 19 An Executive Committee (EC) representing a cross-section of both major stakeholders and other - 20 members of the Java community is responsible for approving the passage of Specifications through - 21 the JCP's various stages and for reconciling discrepancies between Specifications and their - 22 associated test suites.
-There are two ECs: one to oversee the Java technologies for the - 23 desktop/server space (with responsibility for the Java SETM and Java EETM Specifications) and the - 24 other to oversee the Java technologies for the consumer/embedded space (with responsibility for the - 25 | Java METM Specification.)
-The ECs are considering merging the two bodies into a single one in the - 26 near future, so newly elected EC members should be aware that their terms may vary from what is - 27 specified in section 6.4, "EC SELECTION PROCESS AND LENGTH OF TERM" - 28 There are four major stages in this version of the JCP: - INITIATION: A Specification targeted at the desktop/server or consumer/embedded space is initiated by one or more Members and approved for development by the responsible EC.
-A group of experts is formed to assist the Spec Lead with the development of the Specification. - 2.
-DRAFT RELEASES: The Expert Group develops the Specification through an iterative process, releasing drafts for public review and comment.
-After the formal Public Review the EC holds a ballot on whether the JSR should proceed to the Final Release stage. - 3.
-FINAL RELEASE: The Spec Lead submits the Specification to the PMO for publication as the Proposed Final Draft.
-When the RI and TCK are completed, and the RI passes the TCK, the Specification, the RI, and the TCK are submitted to the PMO, which circulates them to the responsible EC for final approval. - 4.
-MAINTENANCE: The Specification, Reference Implementation, and Technology Compatibility Kit are updated in response to ongoing requests for clarification, interpretation, enhancements, and revisions.
-The responsible EC reviews proposed changes to the Specification and indicates which can be carried out immediately and which should be deferred to a new JSR. - This version of the JCP was developed using the Java Community Process itself by means of JSR 34855, led by Oracle with the combined all -Executive Committee members forming the Expert Group.
+The JCP produces high-quality specifications using an inclusive, - 11 consensus-based approach that produces a Specification, a Reference Implementation (to prove the - 12 Specification can be implemented,) and a Technology Compatibility Kit (a suite of tests, tools, and - 13 documentation that is used to test implementations for compliance with the Specification.) - 14 Experience has shown that the best way to produce a technology specification is to gather a group of - 15 industry experts who have a deep understanding of the technology in question and for a strong - 16 technical lead work with that group to create a first draft.
+Agreement on the form and content of the - draft is then built using an iterative process that allows an ever-widening audience to review and - 18 comment on the document. - 19 An Executive Committee (EC) representing a cross-section of both major stakeholders and other 20 members of the Java community is responsible for approving the passage of Specifications through - the JCP's various stages and for reconciling discrepancies between Specifications and their - 22 associated test suites. - 23 There are four major stages in this version of the JCP: - INITIATION: A Specification targeted at the desktop/server or consumer/embedded space is initiated by one or more Members and approved for development by the responsible EC.
+A group of experts is formed to assist the Spec Lead with the development of the Specification. - DRAFT RELEASES: The Expert Group develops the Specification through an iterative process, releasing drafts for public review and comment.
+After the formal Public Review the EC holds a ballot on whether the JSR should proceed to the Final Release stage. - FINAL RELEASE: The Spec Lead submits the Specification to the PMO for publication as the Proposed Final Draft.
+When the RI and TCK are completed, and the RI passes the TCK, the Specification, the RI, and the TCK are submitted to the PMO, which circulates them to the responsible EC for final approval. - MAINTENANCE: The Specification, Reference Implementation, and Technology Compatibility Kit are updated in response to ongoing requests for clarification, interpretation, enhancements, and revisions.
+The EC reviews proposed changes to the Specification and indicates which can be carried out immediately and which should be deferred to a new JSR. - This version of the JCP was developed using the Java Community Process itself by means of JSR 355, led by Oracle with all Executive Committee members forming the Expert Group.

-II DEFINITIONS
+40 II DEFINITIONS